bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

     the command `iris_mod <- scale(iris_mod)`
 -   Afterwards we could compute the K-means algorithm with the code `km <- kmeans(iris_mod, centers = 3, nstart = 25)`.
 We used 3
-    clusters for a start and the number of random sets = 25.
+    clusters for a start and the number of random sets = 25 (a random set of points for initializing the algorithm)
 -   The plot we produce with
     `fviz_cluster(km, data = iris_mod, ggtheme = theme_pubr(border = TRUE, margin = TRUE))`
     shows a PCA plot of the first two PCs and indicates the clusters